nealcaren/SOCI101/_sources/lessons/gender.md

 By the end of this lesson, you will be able to:
 * Understand central concepts in the sociology of gender and sexuality and how major sociological perspectives view gender and sexuality.
 * Describe major sources of gender socialization and the impact of gender and sexuality on life chances.
-* Apply appropriate research methods for cultural depictions of gender.

 ## Deadlines